Saurabh-12/WorkManagerAndroidExample/README.md

    - Once LMK triggered it kill all running app and services
    - This will be ideal case for your app behavior testing at low memory condition

  below i am adding app screenshot.
  Visit my blog <a href="http://saurabhsharma123k.blogspot.com/">[Blog]</a> for more details.

  <a href="https://github.com/Saurabh-12/WorkManagerAndroidExample/blob/master/fill_ram_app.png">
  <img src="https://github.com/Saurabh-12/WorkManagerAndroidExample/blob/master/fill_ram_app.png" height="500" width="300" ></a>

  # 6. Android Ping an IP Address app
  Ping any given ap address using android API without rooting device.

-     - Ping is a network utility used to test achievable of an IP address or a host.
+     - Ping is a network utility used to test achievable of an IP address or a host
-     - It can measure the packet trip time which is called latency.
+     - It can measure the packet trip time which is called latency

  Below i am adding app screenshot.
  Visit my blog <a href="https://saurabhsharma123k.blogspot.com/2021/04/ping-ip-address-device-is-connected-to.html">[Blog]</a>for more details.

  <a href="https://github.com/Saurabh-12/WorkManagerAndroidExample/blob/master/ping_ip_address.png">
  <img src="https://github.com/Saurabh-12/WorkManagerAndroidExample/blob/master/ping_ip_address.png" height="500" width="300" ></a>